Harvard Westlake Debates

 -The majority of my decisions will revolve around a lack of flowing or line by line structure.

 -I will vote for most any coherent argument.
 A "coherent" argument must be one that I can defend to the team or debater who lost.
-Many think this makes me interventionist, but they don't pref me anyway.
+Many think this makes me interventionist, but you don't pref me anyway.

 -I not the best judge for bad arguments, the Politics Disad, or dumb theory.
 I will try to take them as seriously as you do, but everyone has their limits.
 (For example, I have never voted for disclosure theory, because I have never heard an intelligent argument defending it.)